-Through regular inspections and reporting procedures, the MassArt Public Safety Department works closely with the Facilities Department to ensure that physical conditions do not compromise safety.
+Through regular inspections and reporting procedures, the MassArt Department of Public Safety works closely with the Facilities Department to ensure that physical conditions do not compromise safety.
 For example, officers regularly check to ensure that lighting conditions around the campus are adequate, that emergency phones are working, and that doors and locks are functioning properly.
-Any malfunctioning doors, lights, or other devices should be reported immediately to the MassArt Public Safety Department at X7800.
+Any malfunctioning doors, lights, or other devices should be reported immediately to the Facilities at x7950.